 The principles of good PSHE teaching and learning are essentially the same whatever the age, needs and abilities of the learners, although these principles will be adapted differently in every school.
 As most of those who attend our courses are from mainstream settings, most of the examples used during the courses are from mainstream settings, however there is always the opportunity for discussion around how they would apply in the delegates’ contexts and you would always be in a small group, allowing us to tailor the content to your needs.

 The PSHE Association Programme of Study includes a section on key stage 5.
 Provision of PSHE education at key stage 5 is slightly different than key stages 1-4.
-In key stages 1 to 4, there is more focus on preparing young people for their future but in key stage 5 young people may be having more direct experience of the issues explored.
+In key stages 1 to 4, there is more focus on preparing young people for their future but in key stage 5 young people may have more direct experience of the issues explored.

 You can find comprehensive guidance in the ‘Curriculum’ section of our website, which includes a range of advice, from what to teach in PSHE lessons and how to assess learning, to preparing your PSHE education programme for Ofsted inspections, and teaching about ‘sensitive’ issues.
 You can also find a list of our key guidance documents here.

 If you are a PSHE Association member, contact us here to access one-to-one advice over phone or email from our team of subject specialists.
+We also run training courses which cover planning and assessment in greater detail.

 If you are having trouble finding the information you are looking for, or have any inquiries about the services we provide please get in touch.